 The efficacy of Axumin® (fluciclovine F 18) injection was established in 2 separate clinical studies1

-Studies were based on elevated prostate specific antigen (PSA) levels following radical prostatectomy and/or radiotherapy.1
+Clinical studies were based on patients with elevated prostate specific antigen (PSA) levels following radical prostatectomy and/or radiotherapy.1

 Patient PSA levels seemed to affect results with, in general, lower PSA levels correlating more frequently with negative scans than with positive scans.1